top of page

 Interview Advice

-4. Prepare yourself by researching the company, the position, and the hiring authorities ahead of time.
+• Do Your Research: Prepare by researching the company, the role, and the hiring managers in advance.

-10. Conclude the interview by asking, "Is there anything else I can tell you to help you make your decision?" and "Is there anything else you'd like to know about me?"
-Hopefully, they'll ask if you have additional questions, and you can gather whatever remaining information you might need.
-Then state, "Based on everything you've told me today, I am very interested in this opportunity and I am confident I'll succeed."
+• Wrap Up the Interview Thoughtfully: Conclude by asking, "Is there anything else I can provide to assist in your decision-making?" and "Is there anything else you’d like to know about me?"
+This encourages further dialogue and allows you to gather any remaining information.
+Then express your enthusiasm: "Based on our conversation today, I am very interested in this opportunity and confident in my ability to succeed."

 Comments